jamisonassuncao/mandyoc-scripts/README.md

 The `plot-output.ipynb` script plots and creates a movie of any Mandyoc simulated scenario.

-The `slab2-temperature` script creates a temperature field for the Slab2 subduction zone geometry model (Hayes et al., 2018).
+The `slab2-temperature` script (under development) creates a temperature field for the Slab2 subduction zone geometry model (Hayes et al., 2018).

 The scripts were built with Jupyter Lab and its environment can be replicated with `conda` by using
 ```